Relkion/quartz/content/NaNoWriMo/Chapter01-Death of an Influencer.md

 "You wretch!
 How could you hurt the miss's hand like this!"

-Jiaojiao was too distracted to answer, eyes riveted on the contents of that floating box.
+Jiaojiao was too distracted to answer, eyes riveted on the contents of that floating box that no one else seemed to see.

 *Bai Jing woke in a dirty old bedroom...**